ivanreese/2222/README.md

 ## How to play

 Implement the following in a programming system of your choice.

-The weirder, the better!
+Your program should:

 #### 1️⃣ Load a list of 2222 words.